AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

         ```

-    1. Add the following to the dependencies section to all the pom.xml files of the AEM project:
+    1. Add the following to the dependencies section to the pom.xml files of the AEM project:

         ```
             <dependency>